When I think of Mexico, many concepts spring to mind, the cuisine, the history, the weather, the landscape, and of course the culture.

 The Danza de Los Voladores, known in English as the Papantla Flyers, is an ancient Mesoamerican ceremony/ritual still performed today.

-Not often found everywhere in Mexico, it’s definitely a spectacle worth looking out for.
+Not often found everywhere in Mexico but I have enjoyed waching them in Playa del Carmen.
+It’s definitely a spectacle worth looking out for.

 As far as Mexican customs and traditions go, this one is believed to have originated with the Nahua, Huastec, and Otomi peoples in central Mexico.
 Then spread throughout most of the Mesoamerican region.